newrelic/nr1-github/README.md

 to bring more context to your entities.

-Associate any service or application with its GitHub repository as a one-time action and then you can quickly see that applcition's README file, as well as a list of most active source code contributors.
+Associate any service or application with its GitHub repository as a one-time action and then you can quickly see that application's README file, as well as a list of most active source code contributors.

 ## Screen Shots